Styra DAS Systems

 Terraform

-Styra DAS also supports a direct integration with Terraform Cloud using Terraform Cloud's Run Tasks, which require no infrastructure or agent deployments to get up and running.
-See the Terraform Cloud tutorial for the full details.
+Styra DAS also supports direct integration with Terraform Cloud and Terraform Enterprise using Terraform run tasks, which requires no infrastructure or OPA agent deployments to get up and running.